PAMELA A. MALONE, Ph.D., LCSW-S, FT

 Jill also has a particular interest in helping people with advanced directives (tackling those difficult end of life decisions).
 When it comes to self-care, she can be found exploring the waters of Central Texas in her kayak and making needle-felted hearts.

 LAURA BABINEAU, MEd, LPC, THERAPIST

 Laura Babineau earned her Master’s in Special Education from St. Michael’s College in Colchester, VT, her Master’s in Counseling from St. Edwards University in Austin, and has trained in EMDR trauma therapy.
 Laura started her career as a Special Education teacher in Vermont and Massachusetts before moving to Austin in 2006.
 Laura has an extensive background in facilitating support groups and has been a group facilitator at The Austin Center for Grief & Loss since 2014.
 Her own grief experience has given her a strong belief in the strength, wisdom, and resilience of the human spirit, and the personal growth that can result from experiences with grief and trauma.
-She considers it an honor to walk beside her clients on their personal grief
+She considers it an honor to walk beside her clients on their personal grief journey.

 Laura enjoys playing music, spending time with her family and hiking around Austin.